Neilus03/DEEP-LEARNING-2023/README.md

 ### 1. Multilayer perceptron:

 Generate several multi layer perceptron neural networks using Pytorch to perform classification and regression, make visualizations and understand and explain what happens.
+Run it on colab to see al the visualizations.

 https://github.com/Neilus03/DEEP-LEARNING-22-23/blob/main/Intro_MLP_Neil.ipynb